alphagov/paas-tech-docs/source/documentation/deploying_services/index.md

 ### Bind an Elasticsearch service to your apps

-To access the cache from the app, you must bind your app to the Elasticsearch service:
+To access the cache from the app, you must bind your app to the Elasticsearch service.

-1. Run the following in the command line:
+1. Use the [app's manifest](/deploying_apps.html#deployment-overview) to bind the app automatically to the service instance when you next deploy your app.
+An example manifest:

     ```
+    --
+    applications:
+      - name: my-app
+        services:
+        - my-es-service
+    ```

+1. Deploy your app in line with your normal deployment process.

+This binds your app to a service instance called `my-es-service`.

+Refer to the Cloud Foundry documentation on [deploying with app manifests](https://docs.cloudfoundry.org/devguide/deploy-apps/manifest.html#services-block) [external link] for more information.

+#### Use the cf bind-service command

+If you are not deploying your app with a `manifest.yml` file, you can manually bind your service instance to your app.

+1. Run the following:

+    ```
     cf bind-service APP_NAME SERVICE_NAME
     ```

-    where `APP_NAME` is the name of a deployed instance of your app (exactly as specified in your app's `manifest.yml` or push command) and `SERVICE_NAME` is a unique descriptive name for this service instance.
+    where `APP_NAME` is the exact name of a deployed instance of your application and `SERVICE_NAME` is the name of the service instance you created.
 For example:

     ```
     cf bind-service my-app my-es-service
     ```

-2. If the app is already running, you should restage it to make sure it connects to Elasticsearch:

-    ```
-    cf restage APP_NAME
-    ```

-3. To confirm the service is bound to the app, run:

-    ```
-    cf service SERVICE_NAME
-    ```

-    and check the `bound apps:` line of the output.

-    ```
-    name:            my-es-service
-    service:         elasticsearch
-    bound apps:      my-app
-    tags:
-    plan:            small-ha-6.x
-    description:     Elasticsearch instances provisioned via Aiven
-    documentation:
-    dashboard:

-    Showing status of last operation from service my-es-service...

-    status:    create succeeded
-    message:   Last operation succeeded
-    started:   2018-08-02T10:17:30Z
-    updated:   2018-08-02T10:21:35Z
-    ```

-You can also use the app's `manifest.yml` to bind apps to service instances during app deployment.
-You can use the same `manifest.yml` to deploy your app to different environments.
+1. Deploy your app in line with your normal deployment process.

 Refer to the Cloud Foundry documentation on [deploying with app manifests](https://docs.cloudfoundry.org/devguide/deploy-apps/manifest.html#services-block) [external link] for more information.